aivaras23/cypress-test-project/README.md

     cd cypress-test-project
     ```

+3. (Optional) If you're using Visual Studio Code, you can open the project directly in VS Code:

+    ```bash
+    code . -r
+    ```

-3. Install the required dependencies:
+4. Open your terminal (or terminal in your code editor) and install the required dependencies:

     ```bash
     npm i